pranabekka/pranabekka.github.io/content/function-recipe.md

 meant to provide a gist of how it works.
 Please reference the [book](https://htdp.org) if you're interested
 --- click on the book title to open the index. [^2]

-## Footnotes

-[^1]: The idea is to take things step by step.
-At the level of the team in the video the steps are on a grander scale, but at the level of beginners it's very useful to follow the steps of the Function Design Recipe.

 [^2]: The book seems to be updated with some frequency.
 If you see the URL, you'll see `2023-3-6`,